 We are thrilled to announce our new series of culinary classes which will take place in the "secret" clubhouse!
 Learn about foraging for wild edibles in classes such as "Eat the Weeds" and "Cooking with Wild Mushrooms," or master outdoor cast iron cooking and smoking in the "Cauldron Class," or delve into food history with Larry's favorite, "Cook like Columella."
-Class size are limited to 10 students.
-Price - Varies
+Class sizes are limited to 10 students.
+Price - $195-$450

 Learn how to identify, harvest, process, and cook with common, delicious, wild edibles.
 In this fun-filled class you will discover which plants that are often called “weeds,” offer incredible flavor and nutrients, are exciting to find and cook with, and are equally delicious to eat.